 Visitors feel both this immediacy and this link to the distant past in the WaterFire experience.
 They can imagine people huddled around fires in ancient times, sharing stories, making music, passing on to future generations their aspirations.
 They can imagine the spirit of the city radiating like the firelight that reflects upon the water, illuminates our faces, and passes up over the buildings into the sky.
 Crowds are transformed, taken to another place, lifted from the city yet there.
 In the middle of the evening, time stands still.
 Hushed, visitors become believers.

 Barnaby Evans has created, with legions of supporters who believe in the transformative power of WaterFire, a major work of art, perhaps one of the great works of our time.
 The artists and designers of RISD express their gratitude to them and hope that WaterFire will light Providence’s rivers forever!

-Roger Mandle is the President of the Rhode Island School of Design.
+Roger Mandle was the President of the Rhode Island School of Design from 1993 to 2008.